Volunteering at Danbury Hospital

 In the case than an individual’s healthcare provider has made a different vaccine-dose recommendation and administered that vaccine, that will be supported at Danbury and New Milford Hospitals.

 A tuberculosis skin test, which checks for exposure to TB, is required for all volunteers regardless of age to meet health requirements and assure patient safety.
 Volunteers age 18 and older are required to have a two-step PPD prior to their first day of service.
 Volunteers under the age of 18 are required to have a single step PPD.
-All volunteers are required to have annual PPDs thereafter.
-We offer the PPD free of charge in Employee Health on the first floor of the tower building on Mondays, Wednesdays and Thursdays between 7:30am and 12pm.
+We offer the PPD free of charge in Employee Health on the first floor of the tower building on Mondays, Wednesdays and Thursdays between 7:30 am and 12 pm.
 You must first obtain a health form from the volunteer services department prior to going for your PPD.
 If you have already had a PPD within the last 12 months and can document it we will accept it.

 - Background check/Security: All volunteer applicants 18 and over will need to complete a criminal background check at no cost to the volunteer.
 The Volunteer Services Department uses the same company to conduct national criminal and out-of-state background checks as our Human Resources Department uses for new hires.